Case Ootes

 Case Ootes (born 1941) is a retired Canadian politician who was the deputy mayor of Toronto from 1998 to 2003.
 On Toronto City Council, Ootes represented East York's Ward 29 Broadview—Greenwood.
 He was first elected in the 1990s and served on council through the 1998 amalgamation until 2010.

 Background

-He was born in a village northwest of Amsterdam in the Netherlands, and he and his family immigrated to Canada in 1952 when he was eleven.
+Ootes was born in a village northwest of Amsterdam in the Netherlands, and he and his family immigrated to Canada in 1952 when he was eleven.
 Settling near Renfrew, Ontario, his father worked as a miner and the family lived in a log cabin.

 Ootes obtained a Master of Business Administration degree from York University, and served several years as an executive with Imperial Oil.
 There, he became friends with Dave Johnson, and when Johnson became involved in Tory politics so did Ootes.

 In 2005, Ootes was named executive-in-residence in the Centre for Financial Services of Seneca College, Newnham Campus.
 He now serves on the board of governors at Seneca.

 His brother Jake Ootes is a former Member of the Legislative Assembly in the Northwest Territories.